Level Designer

 With this in mind, I created a total of 4 sections: The first introducing the player to the narrative and setting, the middle two introducing the player to the primary puzzle mechanics, and the last section serving as the final test of the player's skills before completing the level.

-Mechanics: A Focus on Environmental Puzzles
+Mechanics: A Focus on Traversal Puzzles

 Level Breakdown